Originate/exocom/README.md

   * your command handlers are key-value pairs in the exported data structure, where the key is the command name and the value the handler function

-1. start your server through `exoservice-js run`
+1. start your server through `exo-js run`

 ## Development